 serve this route from Manila and most of them head to the even further up north town of Laoag.
 Laoag also has the main airport within the region from which planes such as Cebu Pacific and Philippine Airline fly almost on a daily basis.
 Vigan city itself also has a small airport but we did not find any flights there directly, perhaps it is just suited for serving smaller, private planes.

 Where to Stay

 There are a few choices of budget rooms available along Liberation Blvd - they are called transient houses/rooms where you can get your own private room.
-Additionally there are a large amount of midrange and up-scale hotels spread across town.
-Reccomendable are
+Additionally, there are a large amount of midrange and upscale hotels spread across town.
+Recommendable are

 - a centrally located colonial style hotel.
-Nicely decorated and probably one of the best money-for-value accomodations in town.
+Nicely decorated and probably one of the best money-for-value accommodations in town.

 - a truly charming hotel, kept in its very antique and unique style.
-It is an old, spanish heritage house and each room is decorated in its very own cultural style.
+It is an old, Spanish heritage house and each room is decorated in its very own cultural style.

-- a true budget accomodation but provides you all you need.
-Not far from town and ideal for starting you trips.
+- a true budget accommodation but provides you all you need.
+Not far from town and ideal for starting your trips.

 Things to see

-If you ever consider travelling the northern part of Luzon in the Philippines you should definitely pass by this picturesque little town of Vigan.
-You probably wont have to stay longer than 2-3 days (max) - enough time to get a little impression of what colonial life looked like back in the days.
-Obviously things have been adjusted to the rising influx of tourists but it still has its charm and is worth a visit for sure!
+If you ever consider traveling the northern part of Luzon in the Philippines you should definitely pass by this picturesque little town of Vigan.
+You probably won't have to stay longer than 2-3 days (max) - enough time to get a little impression of what colonial life looked like back in the days.
+Obviously, things have been adjusted to the rising influx of tourists but it still has its charm and is worth a visit for sure!

-Find your way around Vigan with the help of a GPS-guided version of this article - you can dowload it right here
+Find your way around Vigan with the help of a GPS-guided version of this article - you can download it right here